conda/governance/README.md

 Council members need to keep their funding documentation up to date, and notify the council whenever it changes.
 Should a change in funding state create a shared funding situation, the council members should decide who among themselves should move to emeritus status.
 If no agreement can be reached, the Steering Council will hold a simple vote to determine which member is moved to emeritus status under the [Resolve Overlapping Funding](#resolve-overlapping-funding) voting provision below.

-In cases where people have absolutely no funding related to conda, we still document this funding state, but we do not require people to list their (irrelevant) funding.
+In cases where people have absolutely no funding related to conda, we still document this funding state, but we do not require people to list their irrelevant funding.
 The "no funding" state can be held by an unlimited number of Steering Council members.

+What about cases where someone works on conda for work they are doing, but improving/directing the conda ecosystem is not a specific component of any of their funding?
+Generally, such cases should be considered as "no funding."

 ## Steering Council and Project Teams Interactions